MaskingTechnology/jitar/documentation/docs/fundamentals/building-blocks.md

 This configuration connects very well with the JavaScript module system.
 It includes exported functions from one or more module files with four configuration options:

 1. Exposed functions per module file
-1. Access level per function (public / private, default private)
+1. Access level per function (public / protected / private, default private)
 1. Version number per function (optional, default 0.0.0)
 1. Alternative name (optional, default the name of the function)